Housing and Property

 Repossession allows you to take over the home to:

-• house any other relative or members of your family by marriage for whom you are the main breadwinner, for example your mother-in-law or son-in-law
+• house any other relative or members of your family by marriage for whom you are the main source of support, like your mother-in-law or son-in-law,

-• housing your spouse from whom you are separated or divorced, but for whom you remain the main breadwinner.
+• housing your spouse from whom you are separated or divorced, but for whom you remain the main source of support.

 To find out what steps you need to take to repossess a home, see our article on repossession.